GiantPluto/VaquarWiki/JWT-vs-OAuth.md

 OAUTH:
 ![Alt Text](https://i.stack.imgur.com/dboTu.png)

-Oauth2 on other had is a set of rules or a procedure commonly called a framework that help to authenticate and authorize two parties to transfer secured data.
+Oauth2, on the other hand, is a set of rules or a procedure commonly called a framework that help to authenticate and authorize two parties to transfer secured data.

 Here is a more detailed explanation of the steps in the diagram: